The following are answers for some of the most often asked financial aid questions.

 What would cause my aid award to change?

 Adjustments may be the result of updating information on the FASFA or submitting documents such as verification or special circumstance forms.
-In addition, inaccurate information, notification of additional aid from outside sources, certification of PLUS or private (alternative) education loans or a change in state grant amounts could also cause financial aid adjustments.
-Amounts could vary due to changes in federal, state, or University funding.
-Students will be notified about financial aid revisions via their Mount Union email.
+In addition, inaccurate information, notification of additional aid from outside sources, certification of PLUS or private (alternative) education loans, change in housing, or a change in state grant amounts could also cause financial aid adjustments.

 What happens to my charges and financial aid if I decide to withdraw after classes have started?